VaidehiPatil20/planning_module/README.md

 Configuration

-Ensure that the config.yaml file is in the correct path and properly formatted.
+Ensure that the config.yaml file is in the correct path.
 Ensure that the URDF/ parameters are launched so the IK can access them.
 Make sure the RWS/EGM services of the robot are on and the robot can listen to joint states.